4 Corners Leadership Academy

 Colorado

-• Establish instructional leadership: Ensures a common vision of effective instruction
+Establishes Instructional leadership.
+Ensures a common vision of effective instruction.

-• Observe and analyses data and provides support for high expectation for instruction and learning all students
+Observes and analyzes data and provides support for high expectations for instruction and learning for all students.

-• Implement continuous improvement processes and planning; strategically utilize progress monitoring processes resulting in visible improvement in student and staff outcome
+Implements a continuous improvement and planning and progress monitoring process resulting in visible improvement in student and staff outcomes.

 New Mexico